anshid/ai-prompts-for-math-education/README.md

-# 🧠 Prompts
+# 🧮 AI Prompts for Math Education

-A growing collection of useful, well-tested prompts for large language models (LLMs).
+A curated collection of AI prompts designed to enhance mathematics teaching, learning, and research.

-I originally built these for my own work in mathematics, education, and AI — but sharing them here so others can benefit.
+These prompts are crafted for practical classroom use — from generating quizzes and lesson plans to explaining abstract ideas clearly.
+This project is evolving into a personal knowledge base and a public resource for math educators exploring the power of LLMs.

 ---

-## 📂 Structure
+## 📂 Repository Structure

-Each file focuses on a specific use case:

-- `convert_quiz_questions_to_moodle_xml.txt` — Convert quiz questions into Moodle XML format
-- `critical_review_of_moodle_xml_file.txt` — Guidelines to review Moodle XML files
-- *(more coming soon!)*
+- **/classroom** – Prompts for lesson design, feedback, and quizzes
+- **/research** – Prompts for paper summarization, idea generation
+- **/productivity** – Prompts for managing teaching and research efficiently

 ---

-## 🤝 Contributing

-Found a great prompt or refined one of mine?
-Please open a **Pull Request** or start a **Discussion** — collaboration is encouraged!

-**Contribution guidelines:**
-1. Add one prompt per `.txt` file
-2. Start the file with a short description (what it does, context)
-3. Use clear formatting and examples
+## 🧠 How to Use

+Each file is a standalone prompt.
+Open the `.txt` file, read the short description, and copy the prompt into your preferred AI tool.

 ---

+## 🚀 Contributing (Future Plan)

+Currently, this is a **curated project**, maintained by [@anshid](https://github.com/anshid).
+Once the repository matures, external contributions and discussions will be opened.

+---

-## 🗂️ Wiki
+## 🗂️ Wiki (Coming Soon)

 Visit the [Wiki](../../wiki) for:
-- Prompt categories
-- Templates for creating structured prompts
+- Prompt Templates
+- Categories and tags
-- Example workflows
+- Example classroom workflows

 ---

-## 🌟 Inspiration

-> “Simple ideas, powerful tools — one prompt at a time.”
+> “Mathematics becomes more human when we design tools that help everyone learn it better.”